 Israel faces major security, economic, and societal issues that stem from its diverse religious and ethnic population.
-The demographic is predominantly Jewish, with approximately 77% of the population identifying as such.
-21%, primarily Palestinians, identify as Arab and the remaining portion of the population don't identify as either.
+The demographics are predominantly Jewish, with approximately 80% of the population identifying as such.
+The remaining 20%, primarily Palestinians, identify as Arab.
 This intricate makeup fosters persistent disputes concerning citizenship rights, social equality, and cultural integration, leading to a multifaceted societal landscape plagued by tension.
 The Israeli-Palestinian conflict is the greatest barrier to societal cohesion in Israel and poses a chronic threat to the country's security.
 The conflict originated in the early twentieth century.

-The birth of Zionism, a movement calling for a Jewish homeland in the land now known as Israel, coincided with the Ottoman Empire's developing Arab nationalism.
+The birth of Zionism, a movement calling for a Jewish homeland in Palestine, coincided with the Ottoman Empire's emergent Arab nationalism.
 This collision of goals was amplified by the establishment of the British Mandate for Palestine during World War I, which attempted to balance competing claims but ultimately failed.
 The establishment of the State of Israel in 1948, following the U.N.
 Partition Plan, was a watershed moment, resulting in the displacement of hundreds of thousands of Palestinians and sparking the first Arab-Israeli war.
 This event continues to be a source of dispute, with the Palestinian demand for the right of return for refugees displaced in 1948 serving as a key component of the conflict.

-While cultural and religious strife plays a major role, the conflict's core lies in deeply contested claims over land, with both parties referencing religious texts in attempts to validate their claims.
+While cultural and religious strife plays a major role, the conflict's core lies in deeply contested claims over

 Palestinians seek an independent state in the West Bank and Gaza Strip, including East Jerusalem, while Israel maintains control over these territories.
-The expansion of Israeli settlements in the West Bank, deemed illegal under international law, further exacerbates the situation and hinders the establishment of a viable Palestinian state.
+The expansion of Israeli settlements in the West Bank, deemed illegal under international law, further exacerbates the situation, hindering the establishment of a viable Palestinian state.
 The status of Jerusalem, a city of immense religious and cultural significance for Jews, Christians, and Muslims, remains a highly contentious issue, with both sides claiming it as their capital.
 On October 7, 2023, the simmering tensions of the Israeli-Palestinian conflict boiled over as Hamas launched a surprise attack, marking a significant and violent escalation in the decadeslong struggle.
 The assault, unprecedented in its scale and brutality, involved thousands of Hamas militants breaching the fortified border between Gaza and Israel.

 They targeted civilian communities, military installations, and even a music festival, resulting in the deaths of over 1,100 Israelis, including women, children, and elderly individuals.
-The attackers also took hundreds
+The attackers also took hundreds of hostages, further traumatizing the Israeli population.
+The sheer ferocity of the attack, coupled with the graphic images and videos that quickly circulated online, initially sent shockwaves across the globe an ignited a firestorm of